jgiuffrida/dnd/stranger.md

     - Smells like iron
     - Webcovered bones
     - No Spiders though
-    - There's a bag, Toilyn looks into it
+    - There's a bag, Toilynn looks into it
   - UGH GROSS
   - There's small spiders everywhere
   - [E] Spider and Spiderlings